Saadallah-design/airbnb-clone-project/README.md

     - ***Indexing***: Implement indexes for fast retrieval of frequently accessed data.
     - ***Caching***: Use caching strategies to reduce database load and improve performance.

+## API Security
+<role>: securing the backend of the program

+1. ***Authentication***: protecting users profiles through confirming their identity through using appropriate technique (secure password storage, multi-factor authentication, session management).
+2. ***Authorization***: protecting user data from penetration via determining their permissions (role-based accesscontrol, object-level permissions).
+3. ***Rate limiting***: a technique to control the number of reauests a user can make to server withing a given time period.
+    - ***DDos Protection***:  It helps mitigate Distributed Denial-of-Service (DDoS) attacks by blocking an overwhelming flood of requests that would otherwise crash the server.
+    - ***Brute-Force Attack Prevention***: By limiting the number of login attempts from a single IP address, it makes it nearly impossible for an attacker to guess a user's password.
+    - ***Resource Management***: It ensures that no single user can consume an excessive amount of server resources, guaranteeing fair access for all users.
+4. ***Data and Payment Security***: protecting sensitive user and financial data.
+    - ***End-to-End Encryption***: All data transmitted between the user's browser and our servers will be encrypted using HTTPS (SSL/TLS).
+    - ***PCI Compliance***: not handle sensitive credit card information directly.
+Instead, we'll integrate with a reputable third-party payment gateway like Stripe or Braintree.
+These services are PCI DSS compliant and use tokenization to securely handle credit card data, so our system never stores or processes raw payment information.
+    - ***Input Validation and Sanitization***: To prevent attacks like SQL injection and Cross-Site Scripting (XSS), all user inputs will be rigorously validated and sanitized.
+5. ***Regular Audits and Monitoring***.
+6. ***Principle of Least Privilege***: All system accounts and services will be granted only the minimum permissions necessary to perform their functions.
+For example, a database user for the web application will only have read and write permissions to the application's data, not to system-level tables.